Jonathan Fifield (PGDip), (MBACP)

 How can I help you?

-I am a member of British Association for Counselling and Psychotherapy and hold a professional Diploma in Counselling from West of England University.
-I am also the Chairperson for Counsellors and Psychotherapists in Private Practice.
 As a member of the BACP, I adhere to their ethical framework and I attend regular supervision to ensure that I am working ethically and to the highest standards.
-I also attend regular, continuing professional development training and seminars to keep up to date with the latest research and development in psychotherapy.
+I also attend regular, continuing professional development training and seminars to keep up to date with the latest research and development in counselling and psychotherapy.

 Training, qualifications & experience

-I trained at West of England University and qualified with a Diploma in Counselling (PGDip) and Transactional Analysis (TA101).
+I studied at West of England University and qualified with a Diploma in Counselling (PGDip.Couns) and Transactional Analysis (TA101).

-I am also the Chairperson for Counsellors & Psychotherapists in Private Practice (CAPPP) in Bristol.
+I am the Chairperson for Counsellors and Psychotherapists in Private Practice (CAPPP).

 Areas of counselling I deal with